Building Educator AI Literacy

 Share this Teaching Tip

-AI literacy is understanding, using, and critically evaluating AI technologies and their implications for various domains and contexts (Ng et al., 2021).
-Building AI literacy can help faculty to know more about the functions and limitations of generative AI, shift their teaching practices to incorporate AI, and keep up with the latest developments in AI and education.
+AI literacy is understanding, using, and critically evaluating AI technologies for various domains and contexts (Ng et al., 2021).
+Building AI literacy can help you know more about the functions and limitations of generative AI, include AI in your teaching, and keep up with new developments in AI and education.

-Take a free online tutorial on the basics of generative AI.
+Take a free online video or text-based tutorial on the basics of generative AI.

 Look up unfamiliar terminology using Ultimate Generative AI Glossary (AIPRM, 2024), which provides simple definitions of 200+ AI-related concepts and terms.*